luost26/academic-homepage/README.md

 If you run into **any** issues while using this template, or have suggestions for improvements, please don't hesitate to create an issue [here](https://github.com/luost26/academic-homepage/issues/new).

 ### FAQs

 - [Need blogging feature?](https://github.com/luost26/academic-homepage/issues/13#issuecomment-2646371324)
 - [How to show citation count for papers?](https://github.com/luost26/academic-homepage/issues/29#issuecomment-3222496187)

 ## Getting Started

-1. First, fork this repository or click the "Use this template" button to create a new repository.
+1. First, click the "Use this template" button to create a new repository.
 The name of the repository should be `<your-github-username>.github.io` (click [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) to learn more about naming a GitHub Pages repository).
-   - If you plan to customize the functionality or style of the template, and do not want to get updates from this repository, choose "Use this template".
-   - If you plan to only edit the content (biography, publications, news, etc.), and would like to get updates from this repository, choose "Fork".
-   - If you want to contribute to this project, fork the repository and submit a pull request.

 ### Running Locally (Debug & Preview)